OmnixTry/human-like-passwords/CrackingPasswords.md

 This was a very timeconsuming atack.
 Without narrowing down the mask option it took more than 15 minutes to compute.
 (I can't tell for sure.
 I aborted and then ran it with custom alphabets).
 However if the mask is reasonable and doesn't give very inappropriate results it is possible to solve task in 3-5 minutes.

+## Bute Force
+This method is the most time consuming and the least effective.
+Hence I didn't rely on it heavily.
+It worked for several passwords from completely random category, but over an hour of work on my hardware it chacked only about 1 percent of the passwords.

+# Results
+Using all methods mentioned above i managed to chack 72.44% of all passwords.
+The biggest amount was chacked with dictionary atack with top Million most popular passwords (about 40.6%).
+Those passwords ware the most numerous.
+Combined with the fastest type atack it was the fastest progress throughout the whole exercise.
+Combinator atack, being pretty similar to dictionary was useful too, but it had a 2 little downsides.
+Having big dictionaries makes the process a bit more lengthy.
+And usage of rules in this type of atack is very limited which reduces flexibility.
+The most difficult in use were hybrid and bruteforce atacks.
+They give a lot of freedom but without a really good mask they don't give any acceptable result.
+Hybrid atack may be chosen instead of dictionary because masks can generate more options than dictionary rules (when it comes to picking number at the end of a word for example), while taking reasonable time.